svonstrauss/ae-thelook-dbt/thelook_ae_project/README.md

 ### Week 3: Tests and documentation
 This iteration adds a stronger safety net and better context.
 Models and key columns are documented.
 Tests cover keys, relationships and accepted values.
 A small custom test ensures prices are never negative.
 The docs site renders a clear lineage from sources to marts so a reviewer can trace how numbers are produced.

+### Week 4: Snapshots and performance
+Added an SCD Type 2 snapshot for orders to preserve status history over time.
+Switched the order‑item fact to incremental with partitioning and clustering, so reloads add only new data and queries filter efficiently by date.